Speed Up Zig-Zag: The original Zig-Zag Process

-\cite{bierkens.roberts.zitt:2019} demonstrates that under conditions that $U$ should grow at least linearly in the tails and appropriate smoothness conditions, the Zig-Zag process $(Z_t)_{t \geq 0}$ converges to $\mu$ with a exponential rate, i.e. there exist $M:E \rightarrow [1,+\infty)$ and $\rho <1$ such that for any $(x,\theta) \in E$
+\cite{bierkens.roberts.zitt:2019} demonstrates that assuming that $U$ grows at least linearly in the tails and appropriate smoothness conditions hold, the original Zig-Zag process $(Z_t)_{t \geq 0}$ converges to $\mu$ exponentially fast, i.e. there exist $M:E \rightarrow [1,+\infty)$ and $\rho <1$ such that for any $(x,\theta) \in E$